jordanshonfeld/clean-energy-forecaster/README.md

 # Clean Energy Forecaster
 This simple web application helps people visualize when to utilize clean energy depending on time of the day!

-**To deploy this application yourself, clone the reponsitory in the API folder, run:**
+**To deploy this application yourself, clone the reponsitory.
+In the API folder, run:**

 pip install flask <br></br>
 flask run